polkadot-fellows/RFCs/text/RFC-0011-Remove Asset Sufficiency from Asset Hubs.md

 asset is _sufficient_ to justify an account's existence, even in lieu of the existential deposit of DOT.

-This RFC proposes a means of removing this concept from Asset Hub in a way that will increase both security and simplicity.
+While convenient for sufficient assets, the vast majority of assets are not sufficient.
+This RFC proposes an opt-in means for users to create accounts from non-sufficient assets by swapping a portion of the first transfer to acquire the existential deposit of DOT.

 ## Motivation